Planning Info For Algoma Country’s Premier Snow Tour…

 What are your best gateways for a March North Shore Loop ride?
 Ontario sledders can head north to Sudbury and hang a left on Highway 17 to stage from Elliot Lake.
 American sledders can make a beeline through Michigan and launch from Sault Ste.
 Marie, Ontario.
 In either case, good highways with plenty of towns and services.

 The best way to start planning your March ride of the North Shore Loop starts here.
 This one-stop web page provides almost everything you need to know, from ride options to accommodation choices, and from fuel locations to restaurants.
 For actual route planning and latest trail status, go to the OFSC Interactive Trail Guide – and be sure to check this great resource daily while on your March North Shore Loop.
-Also, follow our ride from the saddle of your couch with the Sledaddicz ride video at the end of this post!
+Also, follow our ride from the saddle of your couch with the Sledaddicz ride video at the end of this pos.
+But of course, you don’t have to wait for March to do this loop, so start making your ride plans today!

 Photo by Martin Lortz